Bad News About Ticks in Minnesota

 - Keep a good record of when symptoms began, including monitoring for fever, chills and other symptoms.

-- If left untreated, many tick-borne illnesses progress causing worse physical damage.
+- Seek medical attention quickly if you believe you have a tick-borne illness.
+If left untreated, many tick-borne illnesses progress causing worse physical damage.